 (1) A positive entry in this row means that nominal debt increases, a negative entry that nominal debt decreases.

-(2) Consolidated within state government.(3) Due to exchange-rate movements.
+(2) Consolidated within state government.

 Table 3D: Provision of the data which explain the contributions of the deficit/surplus and the other relevant factors to the variation in the debt level and the consolidation of debt (local government)